sjmcpherson/Front-End-Developer-Learnings/README.md

 <li>From >V1.6 .attr() returns the visable value and the new .prop() returns the underlying property i.e. &lt;input id="cb" type="checkbox" checked="checked"&gt; .attr(“checked”) “returns” checked whereas .prop(“checked”) returns “true” .prop() is the preferred method for returning properties from 1.6 onwards</li>
 <li>Event Bubbling when a nested tag triggers the parent.
 The follow code can be used to prevent bubbling event.stopPropagation ? event.stopPropagation() : (event.cancelBubble=true) //event.cancelBubble used for IE<9</li>
 <li>"$.grep" Finds the elements of an array which satisfy a filter function.
 The original array is not affected. arr = jQuery.grep(arr, function (a) { return a != 9; });</li>
+<li>Web Worker i.e. var worker = new Worker('my_task.js'); runs in the background, independently of other scripts, without affecting the performance of the page.</li>
+<li>Web Intents - a new framework for web-based inter-application communication and service discovery using Javascript postMessage()</li>
+<li>navigator.getUserMedia() - Record Audio/Video (limited browser capatibility</li>
 </ul>

 <h2>Helpful Javascript/jQuery Scripts</h2><ul>